seddonnguyen/my_project/challenge_1/README.md

-Determine the average daily sales for each seller.
+Determine the average daily apple sold for each seller.

 Observations:
 1. Id from both tables is unique and incremented by 1.